Costaki33/cgs-class-repo/homework04/README.md

 ================================================== 3 passed in 0.04s ===================================================
 ```
-## Expected Inputs
+## Final Note: Tester Input
-Be sure that the data being used against the containerized code resembles ```Meteorite_Landings.json``` data set, where its structure resembles a *dictionary* of one key whose values is a list of dictionaries.
+Make sure that the new data set being used against the containerized code resembles that of the ```Meteorite_Landings.json``` data set, where its structure resembles a *dictionary* of one key whose values is a list of dictionaries.
 In addition, make sure that the key strings for mass, latitude, longitude, and class are respectively labeled as ```'mass (g)'```, ```'reclat'```, ```'reclong'```, and ```'recclass'```, as they are the key names the tester and the function are looking for.
 Expected input may look as the following based on your input:
 ```